kenroberts/hypermodern-tutorial/README.md

 ### part 02 - unit tests

 went pretty well using pytest and pytest-cov now, asks to install Nox using pip, not poetry.
 Why?
 Because it will be used externally.
+If following the tutorial, this will install into the base level venv created by pyenv.

 Got code coverage working with nox, but only on python 3.8.
 Doesn't work great, pyenv-win does not seem to work well with venv.

       pyenv exec C:\Users\kcr2\AppData\Roaming\Python\Python38\Scripts\nox.exe

+### part 03 - linting, code formatting, static analysis

+flake8 linting turns up tons of bad-formatting, expect black to fix this.

+... and it did, except black was ok with an 81-char line, lint wasn't, and breaking the line caused black to put it back together.
+Refactored into two shorter lines of code.

+... and looking ahead, this error is anticipated.

+Using the safety module leads to another windows error that is not an error in Unix:
+      Whether the name can be used to open the file a second time, while the named temporary file is still open, varies across platforms (it can be so used on Unix; it cannot on Windows NT or later).